Kiffhost/exalted-scripture-understanding/Charms/Infernal/Linguistics/Devil-Muse Fervor.md

 Prerequisite Charms:
 - None
 ---
-*The Infernal draws on daemoniac inspiration, penning her works in a feverish hand to proclaim the Yozis’ glory.*
+*The Infernal draws on daemonic inspiration, penning her works in a feverish hand to proclaim the Yozis’ glory.*

 The Infernal adds a non-Charm die on a written influence roll, plus an addition non-Charm die for each condition that applies:
 - Her influence has a single target.